Uncategorised

 Science

-Our focus this half-term is about animals including humans.
+Our focus this half-term is about light.

 These six lessons from Oak National Academy link closely to what we’ve been doing in class.
 Start at Lesson 1 and work through, doing two or three in the week.
 If you’ve previously completed on of these lessons, have a go at the ones you haven’t completed yet.